Writing epic blog posts is one thing – but ensuring they rank well in search results is quite another.

 But it wouldn’t serve your purposes.
 Not only would you fail to provide your audience with value, but you’d also waste time creating it.
 It wouldn’t move you forward.

-Putting in the hours, doing the research and crafting a masterpiece is the only content strategy that will work in 2021.
+Putting in the hours, doing the research, and writing a masterpiece is the only content strategy that will work in 2021.